 If you’re a coffee-lover, here’s another reason to eagerly reach out for another mug and savor it like pure bliss.
 The caffeine content in coffee can rev up your metabolism.
 According to a landmark study, published in the American Journal of Clinical Nutrition, a 100 mg caffeine dose (a typical 8-oz cup of coffee) increased the metabolic rate of participants by 4 percent, around 3 hours after ingestion.
 The same study outlined an increase in the thermic effect of a meal (calories used while digesting food) after taking caffeinated coffee.

 Another study noted that caffeine triggers your nervous system, sending direct signals to fat cells to break down fat.
-The volunteers were given 200 mg of caffeine (equivalent to a short brewed coffee cup by Starbucks) before the blood samples were taken.
+Volunteers gave their blood samples after consuming 200 mg of caffeine (equivalent to a short brewed coffee cup by Starbucks).

 It’s important to note that coffee can support metabolism only when sugar levels and creamer add-ons are minimal.
 Otherwise, you are just negating the positive effects it will have on your health.